Math 200 - Linear Algebra

 - Here is a practice exam and solutions.
 Here, too, is a sheet that lists the main definitions that we have been working with.
 I hope these are a helpful tools for you for reviewing and consolidating the material!

 - As a reminder, we'll have class as usual on Monday, March 9.
-Our exam is Tuedsay, March 10, 7-9pm, in Warner 105 (we will all be in Warner 105 after all).
+Our exam is Tuesday, March 10, 7-9pm, in Warner 105 (we will all be in Warner 105 after all).
 We have a review session Monday, March 9, 2:30-4pm, also in Warner 105.
 I won't have an agenda so please bring questions!

 - Read Section 3.1.